Abertoast/email_app/app-context.md

     -   **`EmailContext.tsx`**:
         -   Manages email fetching and processing state (`isFetching`, `isProcessing`).
         -   Manages query history (`queryHistory`) and latest processing results (`latestResults`).
 The structure for results when processed individually (`ProcessedEmailResult`) now includes a `tags: string[]` array intended to hold extracted tag names.
-        -   Provides `fetchEmails` function: retrieves settings from `SettingsContext`, calls backend `/api/fetchEmails`, returns fetched emails.
+        -   Provides `fetchEmails` function: retrieves settings from `SettingsContext`, calls backend `/api/fetchEmails` (including the `fetchAllFolders` flag), returns fetched emails.
         -   Provides `processEmails` function: retrieves OpenAI settings from `SettingsContext`, substitutes variables into the prompt using `utils/promptUtils.ts`, **calls the OpenAI Chat Completions API directly from the browser using the `openai` library**, handles individual vs. combined email processing. **Note:** The logic to parse `[[Tag Markers]]` from the response, remove them, and populate the `tags` array in `ProcessedEmailResult` is currently missing/inactive.
         -   Provides functions to manage query history (save, clear, rerun), which now store the new result structure.
         -   Loads/saves query history to `localStorage`.